Six Great Bible Quotes for Married Couples

 - in seeking their contentment, satisfaction, and pleasure;

-- in providing all things necessary for them;
+- in providing for them;

-- in protecting them from all injuries and abuses;
+- in protecting them from abuse;

 - in entertaining the best opinion of their persons and actions;